ystia/yorc/doc/telemetry.rst

 The **Type** label corresponds to the taskExecution type (``Deploy``, ``Undeploy``, ``Purge``, ``ScaleOut``, ``ScaleIn``, ``CustomCommand``, ``CustomWorkflow``, ``Query``, ``Action``, ``ForcePurge``, ``AddNodes``, ``RemoveNodes``).
 The **TaskID** label is set to the task ID of the taskExecution.
+The **Status** label gives the status in which the taskExecution ended.

 Yorc Executors metrics
 ~~~~~~~~~~~~~~~~~~~~~~